imazen/resizer-web/content/docs/workswith/orchard.md

 Standard installation steps are sufficent for the Essential Edition, but an additional Web.config file must be changed for DiskCache to work properly.

+**Note that the Orchard.Contrib.Cache plugin has been reported to behave badly if any other HttpModules are installed.
+Only once customer has reported this issue, and we are investigating**

 ## Multi-tenanting

 While the [ImageResizer architecture is designed to make multi-tenanting support easy to implement](/docs/how/multi-tenanting), no Orchard guru has yet stepped forward to implement the `glue`.